Therapy for Highly Sensitive People

 Is therapy for you?

-If what you’ve read here resonates and you’re tired of feeling overwhelmed by the world, I'd welcome the chance to help.
-I know it’s challenging to find a therapist who's a good fit, and you can only tell so much from a website — so if you're interested in exploring further, send me an email or schedule a consultation.
-No expectation or obligation, just a chance to connect and explore what makes sense for you.
+If what you’ve read here resonates and you’re tired of feeling overwhelmed by the world, there’s a good chance I can help.
+That said, I know it’s challenging to find a therapist who's a good fit, and you can only tell so much from a website.
+So, if you're interested in exploring further, you can send me an email or schedule a consultation so we can explore what makes sense for you.